marksark/showAndTell/README.md

 image related to the search query.
 This tool can be used when trying to "show and tell" someone about a topic.

-It is done in vanilla javascript and uses asynchronous programming in order to update the page without re-rendering it.
+It uses asynchronous programming and is reusable.
+It was made in javascript with bootstrap for the layout.

 ## Requirements